zijianhuang/JsonSchemaComponents/Comparison.md

 * Visual Studio can pick the invalid null value.
 * https://www.jsonschemavalidator.net/ pick the missing field, and the invalid null value.

-However, all other sibling fields are required:
+However, all other sibling fields are required by default:
 ```json
       "required": [
         "AssemblyName",